opengeospatial/e-learning/source/wmts/text/operations.rst

 The WMTS interface allows a client to retrieve three general types of resources:

 ServiceMetadata resource
    A ServiceMetadata resource (accessed directly under the resource-oriented style or in response to a GetCapabilities operation under the procedural-oriented style) is required in compliant implementations.
 It describes the abilities and information holdings of the specific server implementation.
-This operation also supports negotiation of the standard version being used for client-server interactions.

 Tile resource
    A Tile resource (accessed directly under the resource-oriented style or in response to a GetTile operation under the procedural-oriented style) is required in compliant implementations.
 It shows a fragment of a map representation of a layer.